mitranim/oas/readme.md

   * No magic comments.
   * No slowness.
   * No dependencies.
+  * Nothing added to your HTTP stack.

 Features:

-  * Part of your app.
+  * Struct definitions for OpenAPI 3.1.
   * Uses reflection to make OAS schemas from your types.
     * No more maintaining separate definitions by hand.
     * The source of truth is **your Go types**.
 Not some external YAML.
     * Examines _actual_ encoding behavior of your types, at runtime, to determine formats and nullability.
+    * Supports references and cyclic types.
   * Uses Go structs to describe what can't be reflected (routes, descriptions, etc).
     * Structured, statically-typed format.
     * Not an ad-hoc data format in breakage-prone comments.